-Join the Friends of Trinity Bellwoods Park (FoTBP) volunteer Adopt-A-Tree program and help keep the park’s newly planted trees alive through their precarious first four years when their root systems are still shallow.
+Join the Friends of Trinity Belllwoods Park (FoTBP) volunteer Adopt-A-Tree (AAT) program and help keep the park’s newly planted trees alive through their precarious first four years when their root systems are still shallow.

-It’s easy – sign up for a specific young tree and from spring to fall make sure it gets five gallons of water each week when there's been no or insufficient rainfall for its first four years.
-It’s a terrific thing to do with kids or while walking the dog, on your regular park walk, or after a drum circle.
+It’s easy – sign up for a specific young tree and from spring to fall make sure it gets 5 gallons (20L) of water each week.
+It’s a terrific thing to do with kids, while walking the dog, on your regular park walk, or after a drum circle.
 There are taps in the park and FoTBP provides bundle buggies and plastic jugs to carry the water to your tree.
 The Memorial trees are not part of the Adopt-A-Tree program.

-The Trinity Bellwoods Park’s canopy of shady trees is a big part of its appeal and majesty.
-The FoTBP's Adopt-A-Tree program was established in 2006 by Friend of the park Jenna Hofbauer when she and other park neighbors realised city staff was often stretched too thin to maintain suffient watering in the young trees’ first years.
+The Trinity Bellwoods Park’s tree canopy is a big part of its appeal and majesty.
+The FoTBP Adopt-A-Tree program was established in 2006 by Friend of the park, Jenna Hofbauer when she and other park neighbours realized city staff were often stretched too thin to maintain sufficient watering in the young trees’ first years.
 It takes three to five years for the saplings to develop deep enough root systems to survive a lack of rainfall.
-Since so many of us are in the park regularly it was an easy decision to “adopt” a tree and water it regularly in order to help ensure the survival of succession trees and the continued renewal of the magnificent tree canopy.
+Since many of us are in the park regularly it was an easy decision to “adopt” a tree and water it regularly to help ensure the survival of new trees and the continuous renewal of the magnificent tree canopy.

 Since then our Adopt-A-Tree program has had many coordinators at the helm.
 Jenna Hofbauer (2006-2008), Michaelle McLean (2009-2014), Laura Jamer (2014-2016), Katherine (2016-2020), and now Courtney Brennan (2022-present).